Fernand Pelloutier: Biography

 Under Pelloutier's leadership, the Bourses united into a national organisation, the Fédération des Bourses du travail (Federation of Labour Exchanges; FBT).
 In 1895, he was elected general secretary of the FBT.
 In an article for Les Temps Nouveuax, titled "Anarchism and the Workers' Unions", he advocated for anarchists to integrate themselves into the trade union movement, arguing that it was becoming increasingly revolutionary and opposed to parliamentary politics.
 He saw trade unions as an ideal transitionary organisation that could take workers through revolution towards anarchist communism.
 On 1 February 1897, he established the FBT's journal L'ouvrier des deux Mondes, for which he worked tirelessly for nearly two years.
 Under Pelloutier's leadership, the Bourses grew to count more than 250,000 members in its ranks.

 Pelloutier's dedication to his work ended up exhausting him and contributed to the further deterioration of his physical health.
 He retired to Sèvres in January 1899, and by July of that year, he was beginning to suffer from haemoptysis.
 In order to improve his material situation, his friend Georges Sorel solicited the aid of Jean Jaurès, who managed to secure Pelloutier with a job as a clerk from the trade minister Alexandre Millerand.
 Despite worsening chronic pain, in September 1900, Pelloutier attended the FBT's congress, where he was forced to defend his government job and reaffirm his anti-statist principles.
 He returned from the congress completely exhausted and spent the last months of his life bedridden and in constant pain.
 Pelloutier died on 13 March 1901.

 Legacy

 Pelloutier has been recognised as one of the most important figures in French socialism.
-Pelloutier's theories were exceptionally important to the Revolutionary Syndicalism movement in Italy that appeared towards the end of the nineteenth century, and he is a source of major influence in this regard for Georges Sorel.
+French trade unionist Pierre Monatte described Pelloutier as the "father of revolutionary syndicalism".
+Pelloutier's theories were exceptionally important to the revolutionary syndicalist movement in Italy that appeared towards the end of the nineteenth century, and he is a source of major influence in this regard for Georges Sorel.
 Both saw the socialist movement as divided between those supporting the political action of parties and those supporting direct action.
 In 1902, a year after Pelloutier's death, the Bourses du Travail merged with the Confédération Générale du Travail.

 That same year saw the posthumous publication of his Histoire des bourses du travail, which formed the theoretical foundation for anarcho-syndicalism.